Are Scammers Taking Over Your Computer? Here’s How To Tell

 Remote access scammers have one goal: hacking your computer and stealing your info.
 They'll trick you into installing malware or sharing sensitive data willingly.
 A successful remote attack usually results in some form of identity theft.
 The criminals can steal your money, medical benefits, and even the title to your home.

-So, to detect remote access you need to protect your identity.
-Ideally, you'll recognize the scam before the criminal takes over your computer.
-If you don't, your device will show signs of remote access.
+To detect remote access you need to have the right antivirus software installed.
+Ideally, you'll recognize the scam before the criminal takes over your computer, but if you don't, your device will show signs of remote access.
 These include security warnings, slow performance, camera and microphone activating, and more.

 Keep reading to learn how to tell if someone is remotely accessing your computer and how to regain control.